Dayifour/ENT1/README.md

  - [ ] 3.
 Commit your changes ('git commit -m 'Adding a new feature')
  - [ ] 4.
 Push Branch ('git push origin feature-xyz')
  - [ ] 5.
 Open a Pull Request
-## 📜 License This project is licensed under MIT.
-See [LICENSE] for more information. ✨ --- _Ce project is actively developed, stay tuned for updates!_
+## 📜 License

+This project is licensed under the MIT License.
+See [LICENSE] for more information.

+---

+✨ _This project is actively being developed, stay tuned for updates!_